wpninjas/ninja-demo/readme.txt

 == Upgrade Notice ==

-= 1.0.8 (23 July 2014) =
+= 1.0.9 (07 October 2014) =

+*Changes:*

+* Users are now created dynamically per-sandbox.
+You can select the role that is created from the Ninja Demo menu.

 *Bugs:*

+* Sandboxes should now be created more quickly.
-* Fixed a bug that could prevent sandboxes from being deleted properly.
+* Fixed a bug with Ninja Demo CSS that added an unnecessary top margin.

 == Changelog ==

+= 1.0.9 (07 October 2014) =

+*Changes:*

+* Users are now created dynamically per-sandbox.
+You can select the role that is created from the Ninja Demo menu.

+*Bugs:*

+* Sandboxes should now be created more quickly.
+* Fixed a bug with Ninja Demo CSS that added an unnecessary top margin.

 = 1.0.8 (23 July 2014) =